gungwald/lubuntu-16.04-powerpc-setup/README.md

 Linux Kernel 5.x does not work with X nouveau or fbdev so X will not run at all under Kernel 5.x.

+Olivier Laverré
+With Debian (Linux Kernel 5.x), also add to your yaboot.conf: append="video=TV-1:d nouveau.config=NvPowerChecks=0".
+This avoids a black screen.
+Or add it at the boot prompt: " Linux video=TV-1:d nouveau.config=NvPowerChecks=0".
 With Kernel 4.x it seems to be necessary to use video=offb:off to get X to start with the fbdev driver.
 Nouveau still does not work.